kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 ## Proposal

 This KEP introduces a declarative, event-driven reconciliation architecture to handle native resource reconfiguration safely.
-To align with Kubernetes core principles, the reconciliation is decoupled into three distinct phases:

-1. Baseline API Validation: Establishing formal support and upstream testing for mutating a Node object's capacity dynamically.
+It is structured as two ordered layers that build on each other, with each layer being independently valuable and reviewable.

+### Layer 1: Ecosystem Tolerance for Mutable Node Capacity

+This layer addresses the foundational question that has never been formally answered: can the Kubernetes control plane safely tolerate a change to `Node.Status.Capacity`?
+Regardless of whether that change originates from a Kubelet restart on resized hardware, a manual patch, or the declarative reconciliation loop introduced in Layer 2, every downstream component must behave correctly.

+The requirements for Layer 1 are:

+1. **API Server — Capacity Field Mutability:** Formally validate that `Node.Status.Capacity` and `Node.Status.Allocatable` are patchable on a live, `Ready` Node object.
+Confirm that no system webhook, validation rule, or strategy-merge logic prevents this mutation.
+This is the unspoken prerequisite that all subsequent work depends on.

+2. **Scheduler — Node Cache Invalidation:** Confirm that the Scheduler's internal `NodeInfo` cache is invalidated and refreshed when it receives a `Node` UPDATE event with changed capacity fields.
+The Scheduler must not rely on a snapshot taken at node registration time.
+This is validated by: (a) upscaling a node's capacity and verifying a previously unschedulable pod becomes schedulable, and (b) downscaling a node's capacity and verifying the Scheduler correctly rejects pods that no longer fit.

+3. **Cluster Autoscaler — Stable Provisioning Template:** The CA currently uses an existing node's `Node.Status.Capacity` as the template for provisioning new nodes in the same NodeGroup.
+With mutable capacity, a dynamically resized node must not corrupt this template.
+The fix: the Kubelet stamps the node with a `resize.node.kubernetes.io/initial-capacity` annotation at first boot.
+The CA reads this immutable annotation for template generation, ignoring the live `Node.Status.Capacity`.

+4. **VPA — Recommendation Bounds:** Confirm that the Vertical Pod Autoscaler's node-capacity model is re-read on Node UPDATE events.
+VPA must not issue container resource recommendations that exceed the new node allocatable bounds.

+5. **ResourceQuota — Allocatable Accounting:** Confirm that namespace-level ResourceQuota admission does not cache the node's allocatable value at pod admission time in a way that silently bypasses quota limits after a capacity change.

+Layer 1 establishes the baseline: documenting the current ecosystem behaviour when `Node.Status.Capacity` changes and identifying any gaps.
+Where gaps exist, they are addressed as part of this KEP — either by fixing the relevant component or by adding the missing contract.
+Layer 2 then builds the supported actuation mechanism on top of that validated foundation.

+### Layer 2: Declarative Capacity Actuation via `Node.Spec.ConfiguredCapacity`

+With the ecosystem contracts from Layer 1 established, Layer 2 provides the supported, first-class mechanism for capacity actuation.
+It is structured as three implementation steps that build incrementally:

+**Step 1 — Baseline API & Scheduler Validation (pre-requisite tests):** Add the upstream test coverage described in Layer 1 before any dynamic trigger code is written.
+These tests form the safety net for all subsequent changes.

-2. Declarative Reconciliation: Updating the Kubelet to gracefully handle discrepancies between `Node.Spec.ConfiguredCapacity` (the desired logical capacity declared via the API) and the physical hardware bounds reported by cAdvisor. `Node.Status.Capacity` is the **output** of this reconciliation — it is written by the Kubelet after validation, not used as an input.
+**Step 2 — Unified Kubelet Reconciliation:** Introduce `Node.Spec.ConfiguredCapacity` and update the Kubelet to reconcile the difference between what `Node.Status` reflects and what the Kubelet observes from cAdvisor — covering both the live-node case and the Kubelet-restart-on-resized-hardware case.
+The Kubelet updates internal cgroup hierarchies, re-initialises sub-managers (CPU Manager, Memory Manager, Eviction Manager), and recalculates container swap limits via the CRI. `Node.Status.Capacity` is the output of this reconciliation — written by the Kubelet after validation, not used as an input.

-3. Metrics-Based Trigger: Implementing an automated cAdvisor hardware-drift trigger that fires the reconciliation loop when physical capacity changes.
+**Step 3 — Hardware-Drift Trigger:** Implement an automated cAdvisor polling trigger that fires the reconciliation loop when physical capacity changes.
 The loop re-validates `Node.Spec.ConfiguredCapacity` against the new physical bounds and, only upon successful validation, writes the resolved capacity to `Node.Status`.

-By reacting to the difference between what the API states and what the Kubelet knows, the system natively supports webhook admission control, external declarative triggers, and graceful Kubelet restarts across resized hardware.
+This step extends Step 2 to handle emergency hardware-removal events (Path B) where no prior API signal was sent.

+By separating these two layers, the KEP ensures that the requirements for making capacity mutable at the cluster level are addressed before the declarative reconciliation mechanism is built on top of them.

 ### User Stories